Cotalker/documentation/docs/documentation/admin/admin_categories.md

 <div className="row table-row-2">
 <div className="col col--3"><strong>Code</strong>:</div>
 <div className="col col--4">The category group's identification code name.</div>
 <div className="col col--5"><em>This field is automatically completed with the text input in the Name field, but can be manually changed before saving.
-The code only allows lowecase letters, numbers, underscores, and must always begin with a letter.</em></div>
+The code only allows lowercase letters, numbers, underscores, and must always begin with a letter.</em></div>
 </div>

 <div className="row table-row-1">